 Roundup is a demand-responsive service providing door-to-door service.
 Service is available to qualified riders requesting transportation within the service area and provides essential service to many ambulatory and non-ambulatory passengers.
-Service is currently provided by radio dispatched, lift-equipped buses as well as two mini-vans for ambulatory passengers and two wheelchair accessible minivans.
+Service is currently provided by radio dispatched, lift-equipped buses as well as four wheelchair accessible minivans.